rails/rails/guides/source/security.md

 Rails stores secrets in `config/credentials.yml.enc`, which is encrypted and hence cannot be edited directly.
 Rails uses `config/master.key` or alternatively looks for environment variable `ENV["RAILS_MASTER_KEY"]` to encrypt the credentials file.
 The credentials file can be stored in version control, as long as master key is kept safe.

-To add new secret to credentials, first run `rails secret` to get a new secret.
-Then run `rails credentials:edit` to edit credentials, and add the secret.
+To add new secret to credentials, first run `bin/rails secret` to get a new secret.
+Then run `bin/rails credentials:edit` to edit credentials, and add the secret.
 Running `credentials:edit` creates new credentials file and master key, if they did not already exist.

 By default, this file contains the application's `secret_key_base`, but it could also be used to store other credentials such as access keys for external APIs.